-To take advantage of the materials and perform well in the class, you should internalize the following course elements:
+..erials and perform well in the class, you should internalize the following course elements:

-1. Checking the calendar: By checking the calendar, you can find a study schedule for the class and the dates when assignments are due.
-The material covered each week is roughly comparable, so that you can allocate time evenly to all of the Learning Modules.
-Even though there is a certain measure of flexibility in taking the quizzes, it is highly recommended that you try to follow the study schedule as closely as possible.
+\endar: By checking the calendar, you can find a study schedule for the class and the dates when assignments are due.
+The material covered \ghly comparable, so that you can allocate time evenly to all of the Learning Modules.
+Even though there is a certain measure of flexibility in taking the \s highly recommended that you try to follow the study schedule as closely as possible.
 It is easy to fall behind, but difficult to catch up.
-The calendar also lists the dates for the midterm and final exam.
+The calendar also \se dates for the midterm and final exam.
 Any changes to this calendar will be posted on 'Announcements' section.